get-convex/sharded-counter/README.md

 Which will even out the count across shards.

-If you reduce the number of shards for a key, you will be left with extra shards that won't be written to but are still read to compute `count` accurately.
+You may change the number of shards for a key, by changing the second argument to the `ShardedCounter` constructor.
+If you decrease the number of shards, you will be left with extra shards that won't be written to but are still read when computing `count`.
-In this case, you should also call `counter.rebalance` to delete the extraneous shards.
+In this case, you should call `counter.rebalance` to delete the extraneous shards.

 NOTE: `counter.rebalance` reads and writes all shards, so it could cause